This crowd-pleasing party dip is a creamy blend of sour cream, cream cheese, spinach, and various cheeses and served with bread for dipping.

 Creamy Spinach Dip

-Add spinach, Monterey jack cheese, Parmesan cheese, dried chopped onion, garlic, salt, black pepper, and red pepper flakes to bowl, then stir until thoroughly combined.
+- Add spinach, Monterey jack cheese, Parmesan cheese, dried chopped onion, garlic, salt, black pepper, and red pepper flakes to bowl, then stir until thoroughly combined.10 ounces frozen spinach, 1 cup shredded Monterrey jack cheese, 1 cup shredded Parmesan cheese, 1 tablespoon dried minced onion, 1 tablespoon fresh minced garlic, 1 pinch salt, 1 pinch black pepper, 1 pinch red pepper flakes

-Transfer spinach dip to a small baking dish and smooth it out to an even layer.
+- Transfer spinach dip to parepared baking dish and smooth it out to an even layer.

-Serve spinach dip immediately with cut french bread for dipping.
+- Serve spinach dip immediately with sliced french bread for dipping.french bread